Dynamics, data and reconstruction: Observations

 \section{Observations}

 The simplest interpretation of a dynamical system along with a measurement, is a dynamical system $\Phi^t : \Omega \to \Omega$ along with a map $\phi : \Omega \to \real$.
-Instead of considering only real-valued measurements, we shall allow more general measurement spaces $\calY$.
-Such spaces will be assumed to be the object of a category $\ObsSp$ which is related to the context as follows :
+Instead of considering only real-valued measurements, we shall allow more general measurement spaces $\calY$ drawn from some category $\ObsSp$.
+To prescribe our assumptions on $\ObsSp$ we need to recall certain categorical notions.
+A morphism $f:a\to b$ is said to be \emph{monic} / \emph{injective} if for any third object $c$ and two morphisms $g, g' : c\to a$, the equality $fg = fg'$ holds iff $g=g'$.
+Note that in the context of $\SetCat$ this definition is equivalent to the set-theoretic notion of injectivity.
+One can similarly define a morphism to be \emph{epic} / \emph{surjective}.
+Given an object $b$, a \emph{subobject} of $b$ refers to any injection $f : a\to b$.
+Injections and surjections will be depicted by hooked $ $ and double-headed $ $ arrows respectively.
+One of the most important properties of being topological concrete is as follows :